lmzuccarelli/oc-mirror-deploy/README.md

 Optionally you could execute the *setup.sh* script that will update all the var files using sed, add and update as you see fit

-## Install oc-mirror clone, build, deploy, oc-mirror binary
+## Install oc-mirror binary

 Execute the following playbooks (in the given order)

+**NB** There is a dependency to install gpgme-devel (Fedora specific).
+Change this to comply with the linux distribution package manager thats appropriate.

 ### Install golang (if needed) and then clone and build oc-mirror